leifj/academia-category/academia-entity-category.md

 2. Definition
 ----------------

-An identity provider MUST NOT be annotated with the academia entity category unless it is being operated
+An identity provider MUST NOT be annotated with the academia entity category unless the identity provider is being operated by (or on behalf of and by contract with) at least one academic organisation.

-* by or
-* on behalf of and by contract with at least one organisation represented by a legal entity in good standing in the community of other academic institutions and fulfills at least one of the criteria below:
+Such an academic organization MUST be represented by a legal entity in good standing in the community of other academic organization, fulfilling at least one of the criteria below:

 1. the organization is dedicated to education and research and which grants academic degrees at level 6 (or higher) according to ISCED 2011 [ISCED] or equivalent internationally recognized academic degree levels.
 2. the organization is a research library or archive